 Checklist Item 5: Develop a routine

 Your body craves routine.
 Routines reduce your cognitive load and energy requirements, which consequently reduces your stress levels, the linchpin to great sleep.
 It may take you a few weeks to find a routine that works, but when you do find that magic combination, stick to it.
 Your sleep will continue to improve as your routine becomes a habit.
 Once it’s a habit, it’s a lifestyle.
 Congratulations, you have just significantly decreased your risk of mortality.

-If you’re still curious how to improve your sleep, contact us below, or come visit us for a week of unplugging, resetting, and sleeping deeply.
+Now that you have this sleep hygiene checklist, you can make sure that you’re doing everything possible to get a great night’s sleep.
+If you’re still curious about how to improve your sleep, contact us below, or come visit us for a week of unplugging, resetting, and sleeping deeply.

 What is Mountain Trek?

 Mountain Trek is the health reset you’ve been looking for.
 Our award-winning retreat, immersed in the lush nature of British Columbia, will help you unplug, recharge, and roll back years of stress and unhealthy habits.
 To learn more about the Mountain Trek sleep retreat, and how we can help you reset your health, please email us at email@example.com or reach out below: